-Acknowledging that lizards will need to be relocated in Q1 2025 from Coronation6 Pit, prior to construction of the fence, a two-phase predator control strategy is proposed.
-Phase 1 will involve intensive predator control (trapping and toxins) over approximately 20 ha area on the slopes of Murphy's Creek tributary where lizards will be relocated and a larger area (~140 ha) having extensive large-predator removal infrastructure to intercept cats and mustelids (Figure 5.6).
+Acknowledging that lizards will need to be relocated in Q1 2025 from Coronation 5 and Coronation6 Pit, prior to construction of the fence, a two-phase predator control strategy is proposed.
+Phase 1 will involve intensive predator control (trapping) over approximately 20 ha area on the north facing slopes of Murphy's Creek tributary where lizards will be relocated and a larger area (~574 ha) having extensive large-predator removal infrastructure to intercept cats and mustelids (Figure 5.4).
 Further details of Phase 1 are outlined in Harper (2024) (Appendix IV).